 Net Working Capital = Current asserts - Current liabilities

-A more granola formula for calculating net working capital will be:
+A more granular formula for calculating net working capital will be:

 Net Working Capital = (Cash and Cash Equivalents) + (Marketable Investments) + (Trade Accounts Receivable) + (Inventory) – (Trade Accounts Payable)